Republic, 12 Chapters, 1949. Starring Keith Richards, Robert Bice, Noel Neill, Roy Barcroft, Patricia Knox, Lane Bradford.

 Like Desperadoes of the West, James Brothers of Missouri makes frequent but completely undetectable use of stock footage from Republic’s vast B-western library, and avoids drawing too heavily on any one source; here, again, it improves on Adventures of Frank and Jesse James, which relied almost entirely on Adventures of Red Ryder for its stock shots.
 Some of the best of these blends of old and new footage are the lengthy horseback chase sequence in Chapter Two, the pursuit of the buckboard in Chapter Four, and the chase after the covered wagon in Chapter Eleven; the Chapter Five wagon chase is also good, but the fight in the back of the moving wagon that follows it is marred by a little too much process-screen work.
 The shootout at the end of Chapter One audaciously appropriates half of its footage from Son of Zorro, with old shots of Roy Barcroft, Al Ferguson, and other outlaws from the earlier serial being intercut with new shots of Missouri’s star Keith Richards; though recognizable to anyone who’s seen Son, the borrowing is completely seamless (although viewers familiar with Ferguson will note that Tom Steele dubs his one line of dialogue, in order to connect the old footage to the new).

-Missouri’s identifiably all-new action footage is quite solid, and features some above-average camera work from cinematographer Ellis Carter and director Fred C. Brannon–particularly in the gunfight at the canyon in Chapter Three (shot and staged so as to make good use of the scene’s outdoor locations) and during the shootout in the freight-line yard in Chapter Nine (which features some strikingly well-balanced shots of the assembled villains).
+Missouri’s identifiably all-new action footage is quite solid, and features some above-average camera work from cinematographer Ellis Carter and director Fred C. Brannon–particularly in the gunfight at the canyon in Chapter Three (shot and staged so as to make good visual use of the scene’s outdoor locations) and during the shootout in the freight-line yard in Chapter Nine (which features some strikingly well-balanced shots of the assembled villains).
 The large-scale battle between the James boys’ posse and Marlin’s gang in the final chapter is another highlight; like the Chapter Three fight, it’s enhanced by its outdoor setting (Iverson’s Ranch, in both cases).
 Tom Steele doubles star Keith Richards in most of the fistfights, with Dale Van Sickel doubling for henchman Roy Barcroft; however, Dave Sharpe can be seen standing in for Richards in one sequence–the excellent Chapter Four ranch-house fight, during which Sharpe and Bud Wolfe (doubling Robert Bice) fight Van Sickel, Steele, and Sharpe’s fellow-acrobat Duke Green; the energetic style in which Sharpe and Green flip, kick, and leap on each other here recalls some of the lively combats in Republic’s Golden Age outings.
 The fistfight at the woodpile between Steele and Lee Roberts in Chapter Seven is also very good, as is the Chapter Six office fight that pits Steele against Van Sickel and Sharpe (this time doubling henchman Lane Bradford).
 Ken Terrell, Duke Taylor, Chuck Roberson, Bert LeBaron, and Rocky Shahan all take part in the action as well.

 Above, top left: The good guys fire up a canyon at Iverson’s (the opposing villains’ gunsmoke can be seen at the back end).
 Top right: Dave Sharpe springs onto a table preparatory to launching himself at Tom Steele.
 Bottom left: Tom Steele slugs Lee Roberts backwards towards a soon-to-topple woodpile.
 Bottom right: A well-composed shot of lurking villains, from the freight-yard shootout in Chapter Nine.